 The Greens plan includes:

-- Develop a roadmap to transition hospitals off gas, to cheaper, efficient 100% renewable electricity by 2030.
+- Developing a roadmap to transition hospitals off gas, to cheaper, efficient 100% renewable electricity by 2030.

-- Create a Sustainable Healthcare Unit in the Department of Health to tackle hospital waste, cut healthcare emissions, review use-by dates and promote reusable healthcare items.
+- Creating a Sustainable Healthcare Unit in the Department of Health to tackle hospital waste, cut healthcare emissions, review use-by dates and promote reusable healthcare items.